-Here at Ludworth we are very proud of our remote learning offer for the duration of the national lockdown.
-We have worked hard with parents to evaluate the online capacity of each child.
+Here at Ludworth we were very proud of our remote learning offer for the duration of the national lockdown.
+We worked hard with parents to evaluate the online capacity of each child.
 Every child has a Microsoft 365 account set up by our Local Authority and all staff have been trained on using Microsoft TEAMs to support remote learning, including hosting live teaching sessions, uploading learning resources and providing feedback to children.
-During the Autumn term teachers held a series of Teams meetings with parents to introduce them to the format if they had not had the opportunity to use it before.
+During the Autumn term 2020 teachers held a series of Teams meetings with parents to introduce them to the format if they had not had the opportunity to use it before.

 School purchased a number of Google Chromebooks and 4G wireless hubs to support families to get online.
 These were supplemented by a number of laptops from the Department for Education.
 We now know that all of our families are able to access our online remote learning offer.
+We continue to maintain list of all the families who would require a device or an Internet connection should we need to move to remote learning in future.

 Please see guidance document below that was sent to all parents.
 It outlines expectations of school and home, as well as advice around safeguarding including online safety and safety during live teaching sessions.